Is it possible for a Ukrainian with UKR status who has registered as a private entrepreneur to obtain a card based on business activity?

 Reference should be made here to Article 99(1)(4) of the Act on Foreigners, according to which a temporary residence permit shall be refused to a foreigner if the foreigner is under temporary protection.
 Persons covered by the so-called Special-purpose Act are granted temporary protection.
 Therefore, it follows from that provision that the authority will refuse to grant a temporary residence permit, e.g. on the grounds of economic activity.

-Citizens of Ukraine enjoying temporary protection in Poland and conducting business activity will be able to apply for temporary stay in Poland only from April 1, 2023.
+Citizens of Ukraine enjoying temporary protection in Poland and conducting business activity may apply for temporary stay in Poland from April 1, 2023.

-The application may be submitted to the voivode competent for the place of residence of the foreigner.
-Exceptionally, citizens of Ukraine applying for the above-mentioned temporary residence permit will be released from the obligation to appear in person at the voivodship office, if they previously provided fingerprints when obtaining a PESEL UKR.
+The application may be submitted to the voivode competent for the foreigner’s place of residence.
+Exceptionally, citizens of Ukraine applying for the above-mentioned temporary residence permit are exempt from the obligation to appear in person at the voivodship office if they previously provided fingerprints when obtaining a PESEL UKR.
 However, if they have not done so, personal appearance at the voivodship office in order to provide fingerprints will be necessary, but exceptionally after issuing the residence decision (probably at the time of personal collection of the temporary residence card).

-In the event that a Ukrainian citizen does not meet the requirements for granting a temporary residence permit due to the declared purpose of stay or the circumstances that are the basis for applying for this permit, do not justify his stay on the territory of the Republic of Poland for a period longer than 3 months, or in the case of a Ukrainian citizen Ukraine, there are circumstances justifying the refusal to grant him a temporary residence permit, in the period until August 24, 2023, he will be granted a temporary residence permit for a period of 1 year, counting from the date of issuing the decision.
+In the event that a citizen of Ukraine does not meet the requirements for granting a temporary residence permit due to the declared purpose of stay or the circumstances that are the basis for applying for this permit, do not justify his stay on the territory of the Republic of Poland for a period longer than 3 months, or in the case of a citizen of Ukraine, there are circumstances justifying the refusal to grant him a temporary residence permit, in the period until March 4, 2024, a temporary residence permit is granted for a period of 1 year, counting from the date of issuing the decision.

-Before April 1, 2023, it is necessary to verify on the website of the competent voivodship office which documents are required from Ukrainian citizens covered by temporary protection and applying for a temporary residence permit (e.g. for the purpose of conducting business activity) and which documents are required in a given office mode and method of submitting applications.
+Before April 1, 2023, it is necessary to verify on the website of the competent voivodeship office what documents are required from Ukrainian citizens covered by temporary protection and applying for a temporary residence permit (e.g. for the purpose of conducting business activity) and which documents are required in a given office mode and method of submitting applications.